 Choosing the right cloud backup service for your personal information can be a confusing process.
 Thanks to the myriad of services, prices, and options available.
 Cloud backup for personal use needs to be affordable, something that gives you a set-and-forget option, so you don’t have to keep remembering what to backup and when to backup.

 What we’re presenting here is a small summary of each service and its abilities, alongside with snippets about what we liked from each one.
 Followed by a pros and cons list.
 There’s a full review of each one available, just click the ‘Read review’ button to access them.
 Now that you know how the article is setup, it’s time to get on with the show!

 BackblazeBackblaze is cheap, intuitive, comes with true unlimited storage, and it’s really easy to use.
 Definitely a worthy winner of the No.1 spot on our list.
 From the moment Backblaze gets installed on your system, it will automatically start scanning the hard drive to see what needs to be backed up and what doesn’t.

 Unlike other services, you don’t have to select each folder to backup individually.
 If there are files that you don’t want to backup, they can be excluded inside Backblaze’s app.
 Backup scheduling won’t confuse you either, Backblaze monitors memory and bandwidth usage and starts backing up data at the most optimum time.

 Restoration gets done through Backblaze’s website.
 There are mobile apps for iOS and Android as well, and you can share backed up files.
 But, there is no way to backup mobile data.
 Coming to encryption, files are encrypted before they get uploaded to the server, and you can choose private encryption as well.

-Other Reasons Why We Like it
+Other Reasons Why We Like Backblaze

 If you’re looking for a cloud backup service which handles everything on its own, then Backblaze is a perfect choice.

 With unlimited storage space and a highly intuitive desktop app, it is one of the best cloud backup apps around.
 Particularly for users who don’t want to spend too much time customizing and fine tuning their backup settings.

 Also packing an unlimited storage punch, CrashPlan comes with no free storage plan, but there is a free trial available, which can help you get a better idea of the service.
 As soon as the app gets installed, you can select all the data which needs to be backed up, or go into the settings menu to customize backups accordingly.